rajabatra/cmc-csci143/topic_12_finalexam/README.md

         1. You will provide any needed indexes
             1. Correct syntax is much less important than the right idea
         1. Then describe what you expect the EXPLAIN query plan would look like
+            1. why it's fast
+            1. why it can't be made faster (if applicable)
         1. I might ask some minor followup questions here to help you get more points
     1. 8 points for detailed followup questions:
         1. You should be prepared to draw any of the figures from the required reading